project-chip/connectedhomeip/examples/pump-app/linux/README.md

-# CHIP Linux Lighting Example
+# CHIP Linux Pump App Example

 An example showing the use of CHIP on the Linux.
-The document will describe how to build and run CHIP Linux Lighting Example on Raspberry Pi.
-This doc is tested on **Ubuntu for Raspberry Pi Server 20.04 LTS (aarch64)** and **Ubuntu for Raspberry Pi Desktop 20.10 (aarch64)**
+The document will describe how to build and run CHIP Linux Pump App Example on Raspberry Pi.
+This doc is tested on **Ubuntu for Raspberry Pi Server 20.04 LTS (aarch64)**

-This example can also be cross-compiled on x64 host and run on NXP i.MX 8M Mini EVK, see the associated [README document](../nxp/linux-imx/imx8m/README.md) for details.

 <hr>